dariusstrasel/Pyramid_Slide/README.md

 # Pyramid Slide by Darius Strasel
-A javascript applet that renders a pyramid using DOM scripting, based on user-accessed input forms.
+A javascript applet that renders a ASCII pyramid using DOM scripting, based on user-accessed input forms.

 # How to clone:
 1. Clone master via: https://github.com/dariusstrasel/Pyramid_Slide.git